 Testing demonstrated that lightning performance is as good as or better than traditional designs.

 AEP is using BOLD® for projects today.
 See the Projects tab for more information.

 The BOLD® technology is available through licensing, partnerships, or other arrangements.
 Contact us for more detailed information.

 Yes.
 BOLD® currently holds 14 issued and pending patents worldwide and can work with utilities outside the U.S.

-A late 2015 survey polling the general public across the United States and throughout Europe found strong favorability of BOLD® vs. conventional designs in all areas.
+A late 2015 survey polling the general public across the United States and throughout Europe found strong favorability of BOLD® vs. traditional designs in all areas.

 The public valued the reduced height and aesthetic appeal of BOLD® and strongly favored their local utility in implementing new technologies such as BOLD® in future projects.